Updated April 2026

 Sum Insured / Rebuild Cost

 The higher the sum insured, the higher the premium.
-Make sure your sum insured reflects the true cost to rebuild - not the market value of the property.
-Use a rebuild cost calculator or get a quantity surveyor estimate.
-Underinsurance is a significant risk for landlords.
+Ensure your sum insured reflects the true cost to rebuild - not the market value or purchase price.
+Underinsurance remains a significant problem for Australian landlords, particularly as construction costs have risen.

 Construction